IDEAS home Printed from https://ideas.repec.org/p/arx/papers/2509.18857.html

 Abstract

-We develop a finite-sample optimal estimator for regression discontinuity designs when the outcomes are bounded, including binary outcomes as the leading case.
-Our finite-sample optimal estimator achieves the exact minimax mean squared error among linear shrinkage estimators with nonnegative weights when the regression function of a bounded outcome lies in a Lipschitz class.
-Although the original minimax problem involves an iterating (n+1)-dimensional non-convex optimization problem where n is the sample size, we show that our estimator is obtained by solving a convex optimization problem.
-A key advantage of our estimator is that the Lipschitz constant is the only tuning parameter.
+We develop a finite-sample optimal estimator for regression discontinuity design when the outcomes are bounded, including binary outcomes as the leading case.
+Our estimator achieves minimax mean squared error among linear shrinkage estimators with nonnegative weights when the regression function lies in a Lipschitz class.
+Although the original minimax problem involves an iterative noncovex optimization problem, we show that our estimator is obtained by solving a convex optimization problem.
+A key advantage of the proposed estimator is that the Lipschitz constant is its only tuning parameter.
 We also propose a uniformly valid inference procedure without a large-sample approximation.
-In a simulation exercise for small samples, our estimator exhibits smaller mean squared errors and shorter confidence intervals than conventional large-sample techniques which may be unreliable when the effective sample size is small.
-We apply our method to an empirical multi-cutoff design where the sample size for each cutoff is small.
-In the application, our method yields informative confidence intervals, in contrast to the leading large-sample approach.
+In a simulation exercise for small samples, our estimator exhibits smaller mean squared errors and shorter confidence intervals than those of conventional large-sample techniques.
+In an empirical multi-cutoff design in which the sample size for each cutoff is small, our method yields informative confidence intervals, in contrast to the leading large-sample approach.

 Suggested Citation